Pikklefish/EmailScraper/README.md

 4. Turn on 2 Step Verification for your Gmail account in setting
 5. Go to `https://myaccount.google.com/apppasswords` and generate an app password names `python`.
 16 character key will appear that python will use to access your gmail.
 6. Rename the `.env_example` file to `.env` and fill in the `GMAIL_KEY`
+7. Edit the `email_Template.txt` file with the email you want to send.
+8. Follow the Terminal to run the program.

 A sample excel sheet consisting of emails from the `https://umich.edu/` is included.